 It first began on politics, but Katelyn, seizing the first pause, at once turned to Ryan to draw him out of his silence.

 “I hear you’re meeting the minister on Monday.”
 She passed him a serving spoon.
 “You must be excited.”

-Ryan smoothed the napkin on his lap and took the spoon.
-“Ah, not really.
-I’ll be excited once we sign the papers.”
+He smoothed the napkin on his lap and took the spoon.
+“Um, yes.
+But I’ll be more excited once we sign the papers.”